akinsho/dotfiles/README.md

-# Dotfiles
+# .dotfiles

 ![Screenshot of my setup](./vim_setup.png "Vim Setup")

-My dotfiles including Zsh, Vim and Tmux config files (stashed away in case of laptop Armageddon).
+My dotfiles including _zsh_, _(n)vim_ and _tmux_ config files (stashed away in case of laptop armageddon).

 I thought I'd document for myself and for others potentially some of the setup involved in the various programs my dotfiles cover.
-Warning: This stuff has worked for me but may not be universal.
+⚠ Warning: This stuff has worked for me but may not be universal.

 ### Setup

-Having recently had to setup my mac multiple times in a short period of time I recently rediscovered the importance of having a check-list for the setup process

-- Clone Dotfiles repo into the HOME directory or get hold of the install script in the dotfiles repo
-- Run `./install.sh` (with or without a `minimal` flag) **WIP**
+TBC: Currently considering and automated system like `chezmoi`

 ### Organisation